An inflation gauge tracked by the Federal Reserve falls to its lowest point in 2 years

 “The bottom line is that (interest rate) policy hasn’t been restrictive enough for long enough,” Powell said in his remarks at an international forum in Sintra, Portugal.
 He reiterated his view that prices for services, such as restaurant meals, hotel rooms and health care, are still rising too fast, driven in part by the need of many companies to raise pay to attract and keep workers.

 Since inflation began surging after the pandemic recession, the PCE index has tended to show lower inflation than CPI.
 In part, that was because rents, which were among the biggest inflation drivers, carry twice the weight in the CPI that they do in the PCE.
-In addition, the PCE index seeks to account for changes in how people shop when inflation jumps.
-As a result, it can capture emerging trends — when, for example, consumers shift away from pricey national brands in favor of cheaper store brands.
+In addition, the PCE index seeks to account for changes in how people shop when inflation jumps — when, for example, consumers shift away from pricey national brands in favor of cheaper store brands.

 Beginning with its first hike in March 2022, the Fed has lifted its benchmark interest rate to about 5.1%, its highest level in 16 years, before forgoing a hike at its most recent meeting earlier this month.